michaelb/sniprun/docs/sources/README.md

 | Scala        | Bloc          | No               |
 | TypeScript   | Bloc          | Yes\*\*   (Deno) |

+Your language is not officially supported ?
+The [Generic interpreter](https://michaelb.github.io/sniprun/sources/Generic.html#Generic.html#community-examples-for-non-officially-supported_languages) can probably work with it !

-Want support for your language?
-Submit an [issue](https://github.com/michaelb/sniprun/issues/new?assignees=&labels=new-langage-support&template=support-for--language-.md&title=), or even better, contribute (see CONTRIBUTING.md), it's easy!
+Want (official) support for your language?
+Submit an [issue](https://github.com/michaelb/sniprun/issues/new?assignees=&labels=new-langage-support&template=support-for--language-.md&title=),or even better, contribute (see CONTRIBUTING.md), it's easy!

 \* (fake) REPL-like functionality, with potential unwanted side effects